GL.iNet Slate 7 (BE3600) review

 | Touchscreen | Yes | Yes |

-The Slate 7 is better than the Beryl AX on virtually every technical point at a similar price.
+The Slate 7 is better than the Beryl AX on most technical points in the current lineup.

 Built-in features